mayerrobert/hello-clojure/README.md

 (Although at some point you may want to visit https://clojure.org/guides/getting_started for instructions on how to do a full Clojure setup.)

-Maybe these steps are even useful for experienced Clojurians, e.g. to try out a new alpha version without changing their current setup, or to run some Clojure on a computer where they can't or won't install stuff.
+Maybe the simple steps given below are even useful for experienced Clojurians, e.g. to try out a new alpha version without changing their current setup, or to run some Clojure on a computer where they can't or won't install stuff.

-**Some commandline skills are required for the steps below, so this will not be for everyone.**
+**NOTE: Some commandline skills are required for the steps below, so this will not be for everyone.**
 Also: the steps below are for Windows, but adapting to another OS shouldn't be too hard.